 Step 4: Obtaining Armor

 Armor is also an ad hoc object assigned to you.
 Describe what you are likely to have, then the GM will give you the proper stats for your armor.
 If you have an old character, you will get any old armor items too.
 Just remember everything is subject to balancing, so if a past system gave you something ridiculous... don't expect to have it here too.
 (It'll just be 3/4 of the way it used to be rather than overpowered.)

-You may spend up to (Your Knowledge score) on Skills.
+You may spend up to (Your Allocation Points) on Skills.
 Pick from the list below in Skills and choose as many points as you want in them.